make-all/tuya-local/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---
+Please do not request support for new devices through this bug reporting link.
+Go back and choose "New Device" from the previous screen.

 This form is for reporting bugs.
 If you have encountered a bug, you should generally have some log messages or device diagnostics to show something is going wrong.
 If your problem is more of a question or a request for help,